0xJamesBong/evil-twitter/README.md

 # Image Remix Application

 A full-stack AI image remixing application built with Rust, Python, and Next.js.
-Upload images and transform them using AI-powered Stable Diffusion.
+Upload images and transform them using AI-powered Stable Diffusion with multiple model options.

 ## 🏗️ Architecture